Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 ```
 [23-05-06 23:01:34,920]: In example.main: Example Message
     GLIB_DOMAIN foo
     MOUSETRAP_LEVEL WARNING
     PRIORITY 4
 ```

-Any and all finished applications should print as many log messages as is practical.
-This allows for better scalability and collaboration, as even contributors with minimal programming expertise are usually able to work through a log file, identifying the point at which our application failed.
+Lastly, mousetraps logging system should be preferred over the native Julia one.
+Sending a message, for example, with Julias `@info`, will not be printed to the mousetrap log file and will not be accessible by a mousetrap application.

 ---

 ## File System

 Most GUI applications on desktops are centralized around modifying files.
 A text or image editor will often want to export files, while a video game will want to create a save file.
-Conversely, Mousetrap offers a robust, operating-system-agnostic way of interacting with the users file system.
+Conversely, Mousetrap offers a robust, operating-system-agnostic way of interacting with the user's file system.

 There are two kinds of objects in a file system: **files**, which contain arbitrary data, and **directories**, which contain other files and/or other directories.
 We also call a directory a **folder**.